 - How will government policies at the national and local levels evolve and shape the future of electric cars and mobility service companies?
 How will congestion, pollution, industrial policy, and economic security influence these policies?

-- Will the scale of battery supply chains increase in time to satisfy projected EV sales?
+- Will the scale of battery supply chains increase in time to satisfy projected battery-electric vehicles and plug-in hybrid sales?

 - What are companies doing to position themselves to succeed in the automotive system of the future?